Black Sabbath: 1979–1982: Dio joins, Heaven and Hell and Mob Rules

-Black Sabbath toured the U.S. throughout 1980 with Blue Öyster Cult on the "Black and Blue" tour, with a show at Nassau Coliseum in Uniondale, New York, filmed and released theatrically in 1981 as Black and Blue.
+Black Sabbath toured the US throughout 1980 with Blue Öyster Cult on the "Black and Blue" tour, with a show at Nassau Coliseum in Uniondale, New York, filmed for Don Kirshner's Rock Concert and later released theatrically in 1981 as Black and Blue.
 On 26 July 1980, the band played to 75,000 fans at a sold-out Los Angeles Memorial Coliseum with Journey, Cheap Trick and Molly Hatchet.
 The next day, the band appeared at the 1980 Day on the Green at Oakland Coliseum.
 While on tour, Black Sabbath's former label in England issued a live album culled from a seven-year-old performance, titled Live at Last without any input from the band.
 The album reached number five on the UK chart and saw the re-release of "Paranoid" as a single, which reached the top 20.

-On 18 August 1980, after a show in Minneapolis, Ward quit the band.
+On 18 August 1980, after a show in Bloomington, Minnesota, Ward quit the band.
 "It was intolerable for me to get on the stage without Ozzy.
 And I drank 24 hours a day, my alcoholism accelerated".
-Geezer Butler stated that after Ward's final show, the drummer came in drunk, stating that "he might as well be a Martian".
+Butler stated that after Ward's final show, the drummer came in drunk, stating that "he might as well be a Martian".
 Ward then got angry, packed his things and got on a bus to leave.
 Following Ward's sudden departure, the group hired drummer Vinny Appice.
 Further trouble for the band came during their 9 October 1980 concert at the Milwaukee Arena, which degenerated into a riot that caused $10,000 in damages to the arena and resulted in 160 arrests.
 According to the Associated Press: "The crowd of mostly adolescent males first became rowdy in a performance by the Blue Oyster Cult" and then grew restless while waiting an hour for Black Sabbath to begin playing.
-A member of the audience threw a beer bottle that struck bassist Butler and effectively ended the show.
+A member of the audience threw a beer bottle that struck Butler and effectively ended the show.
 "The band then abruptly halted its performance and began leaving" as the crowd rioted.